pfrankw/pfrankw.github.io/content/posts/relaying_nfs4_from_inside_a_container.md

 ---
-title: "Pentesting NFS4 from inside a container"
+title: "Relaying NFS4 from inside a container"
 date: 2025-07-19
 tags:
 - containers